Landlord Representation

 Ready to start an eviction matter?

 Send us your lease, ledger, and any prior notices.
-We respond same business day with the published Stage 1 engagement at $950 ready to sign.
+We respond same business day with the published $995 flat-fee engagement ready to sign.
+Court and service fees billed at cost.

 Email Joe Directly Call (720) 663-7636